Barcodes as Summary of Loss Function Topology

 \section{Introduction}

 Searching for minima of the loss function is the principal strategy underlying the majority of machine learning algorithms.
 The graph of the loss function, which is often called \textbf{loss surface}, typically has complicated structure \cite{li2018visualizing,attack,phys}: non-convexity, many local minima, saddle points, flat regions.
-These obstacles harm the exploration of the loss surface and complicate searching for optimal network weights.
+These obstacles harm the exploration of the loss surface.

+The searching for minima of modern neural networks is mainly carried out by gradient descent based algorithms.
+How these algorithms can achieve almost zero loss despite the non-convexity of the loss function remains poorly understood.
-The optimization of modern neural networks is mainly based on the gradient descent algorithm.
-The global topological characteristics of the gradient vector field trajectories are captured by the Morse complex via decomposing the parameter space into cells of uniform flow, see Section \ref{subsMorse} or \cite{bott,smale,thom}.
-The "canonical forms" (or "barcodes") invariants of Morse complex constitute the fundamental summary of the topology of the gradient vector field flow \cite{B94,viterbo:2018}.

-"Canonical forms", or "barcodes", can be viewed as a decomposition of topology change of the loss function sublevel sets into sum of "birth"-"death" of elementary features.
-We discuss three different definitions of these invariants in detail in Section \ref{sec-3def}.
+The global topological characteristics of the gradient flow trajectories are captured by the Morse complex via decomposing the parameter space into cells of uniform flow \cite{bott,smale,thom}.
+The barcodes of Morse complex constitute the fundamental summary of the topology of the gradient vector field flow \cite{B94,viterbo:2011,viterbo:2018}.
+Barcodes give a decomposition of topology change of the loss function sublevel sets into the sum of "birth"-"death" of elementary features.

+We argue, see section \ref{sec-nn}, that, topologically, the "badness" of a given local minimum, harming gradient-based learning algorithms, can be quantified by the "lifetime" length of the minimum's segment in the barcode.
+For gradient-based learning algorithms, this quantity measures \textit{the obligatory penalty for moving from the given local minimum to a point with lower loss value}.

 The calculation of the barcodes for various specific functions constitutes the essence of the topological data analysis.
-Currently available software packages for the calculation of barcodes of functions, also called "sublevel persistence", are GUDHI, Dionysus, PHAT, TDA package.
-They are based on the algorithm, described in \cite{B94}, see also \cite{Phat:2014} and references therein.
-This algorithm has $O(N^3)$ time complexity in number of points for computation of the lowest degree barcode.
-These packages can currently handle calculations of barcodes for functions defined on a \textbf{grid}, of up to $10^6$ points, and in dimensions up to three.
+Currently available software packages for the calculation of barcodes of functions, also called "sublevel persistence", are GUDHI, Dionysus, PHAT.
+They are based on the general algorithm requiring construction of simplicial complex and having $O(N^3)$ worst time complexity in the number of points for computation of the lowest degree barcode.
+These packages can currently handle calculations of barcodes for functions defined on a grid, of up to $10^6$ points, and in dimensions up to six.
 Thus, all current packages experience the scalability issues.